-Mirabaud ESG Leaders Strategy (hereby referred to as the product) promotes environmental and social characteristics pursuant to Article 8 of the Regulation (EU) 2019/2088 by investing in financial instruments which integrate sustainability risks in the investment process and which, in parallel, show positive Environmental, Social and Governance ("ESG") performance.
+Mirabaud ESG Leaders Strategy ("financial product") promotes environmental and social characteristics pursuant to Article 8 of the Regulation (EU) 2019/2088 by investing in financial instruments which integrate sustainability risks in the investment process and which, in parallel, show positive Environmental, Social and Governance ("ESG") performance.

-This product is composed by a mix of funds and direct lines, aiming at reducing extra financial risks while ensuring a good ESG performance (ESG management and governance).
+This financial product is composed by a mix of funds and direct lines, aiming at reducing extra financial risks while ensuring a good ESG performance (ESG management and governance).
 Overall, based on Morningstar & Sustainalytics data, the ESG risk score of the portfolio has to be below 20 (range: 0-100).